Orpheus Chamber Orchestra

 Composer

-His composition for symphony orchestra and chorus, Deep Field, was inspired by the achievements of the Hubble Space Telescope and became the foundation for a collaboration with NASA, the Space Telescope Science Institute and 59 Productions.
-The film was premiered at Kennedy Space Center (Cape Canaveral, Florida), has been seen at arts and science festivals across the world.
-Deep Field has been performed in concert on several continents, and with simultaneous film projection by the New World Symphony, New World Center (Miami), Brussels Philharmonic, Flagey (Brussels), Bergen Philharmonic, Grieghallen (Bergen) among other great orchestras.
-His long-form work for choir, cello and piano, The Sacred Veil, is a profound meditation on love, life and loss.
-It was premiered by the Los Angeles Master Chorale in Walt Disney Concert Hall, conducted by the composer, and was released on Signum Records.
+His composition, Deep Field, was inspired by the achievements of the Hubble Space Telescope and became the foundation for a pioneering collaboration with NASA, the Space Telescope Science Institute, and film-makers 59 Productions.
+The film was premiered at Kennedy Space Center (Cape Canaveral, Florida), has been seen in concert halls and at arts and science festivals across the world.
+His long-form work The Sacred Veil, a profound meditation on love, life and loss, was premiered by the Los Angeles Master Chorale, conducted by the composer.
 A new version with full string orchestra was commissioned and premiered by Kantorei in Fall 2022.
-Eric was Composer-in-Residence at Cambridge University from 2011 – 2016.

 Gilman logo